dmitrii-semenov/measuring_electricity/README.md

 ## Hardware description of the demo application

 In the main file, we have global variables involved:
-* the first variable `mode`(mode of measurement) is used to switch the mode of the measured value (0-current, 1-voltage, 2-resistance, 3-capacitance);
+* `mode`(mode of measurement) - the first variable is used to switch the mode of the measured value (0-current, 1-voltage, 2-resistance, 3-capacitance);
 * `SW_ena`(button sensor) -

 ## Accuracy issues